houda-ohm/ej2-aspnetmvc-docs/src/schedule/schedule/getting-started.md

 # Getting Started

-This section briefly explains about how to include a simple Scheduler in your ASP.NET MVC application.
+This section briefly explains about how to include a simple [ASP.NET MVC Scheduler](https://www.syncfusion.com/aspnet-mvc-ui-controls/scheduler) in your ASP.NET MVC application.
 You can refer the [ASP.NET MVC Getting Started documentation](../getting-started) page for introduction part of the system requirements and common component configurations.

 ## Initialize the Scheduler component